d2gex/personal_r_review/trabajo/Sperm-whale-teeth-code.md

 ## data:  mC
 ## BP = 1.3178, df = 1, p-value = 0.251
 ```
-Both tests show that heteroscedasticity is not singificant.
+Both tests suggest that we aren't unable to reject the null hypothesis so the residuals show homoscedasticity.

 ## Best fitted line vs Linear regression